Egg Butter Masala Recipe (Anda Makhani) Restaurant Style at Home

 • Drain the water and run the eggs under cold water.

-• Peel the eggs and prick them using a tooth pick.
+• Peel the eggs and wipe them with paper tissues.
+Prick them all over using a toothpick.

 Fry The Eggs

-• Add the eggs to the pan and fry until golden brown from all the sides.
+• Add the eggs to the pan and fry until golden brown on all sides.
 Keep turning the sides while frying frequently.

 • Remove the eggs from the pan and set them aside.